 The Post Office is the largest financial services chain in the UK, with more than 370 years of service.

-Post Office Travel Insurance is arranged by Post Office Limited and Post Office Management Services Limited and underwritten by Great Lakes Insurance SE, UK Branch, and administered on their behalf by Collinson Insurance Services Limited.
+Post Office travel insurance is underwritten by Great Lakes Insurance SE, UK Branch, and administered on their behalf by Collinson Insurance Services Limited.

 We've rated insurers' coronavirus cover, and explained what they offer, including any relevant exclusions.

 Post Office travel insurance: how can I claim?

 For medical emergencies abroad call +44 (0)20 8865 3074.

 To make a claim, call 0333 333 9702 if your policy number begins with TC or call 01403 330 233 if it begins with TE.

 Before calling for cancellation claims, you should contact your travel agent and/or airline to seek a refund or to move your trip.

 You'll need your policy document when you call.